Violation of Injunctions for Repeat Violence

 How is the information in an injunction maintained?

-The Florida Department of Law Enforcement (FDLE) has created a Domestic Violence, Dating Violence, and Repeat Violence Injunction Statewide Verification System that sends information electronically to criminal justice agencies relating to injunctions issued by the courts throughout the State of Florida.
-FDLE must have the respondent’s name, race, sex and date of birth. § 784.046(8)(b).
+The Florida Department of Law Enforcement (FDLE) has created a Domestic Violence, Dating Violence, and Repeat Violence Injunction Statewide Verification System.
+The system sends information electronically to criminal justice agencies relating to injunctions issued by the courts throughout the State of Florida.
+FDLE must have the respondent’s name, race, sex and date of birth as required by Florida Statute § 784.046(8)(b).

 When the petitioner alleges that you violated the injunction, the court can enforce the injunction for repeat violence, through a civil or criminal contempt proceeding